Said Tayeb Jawad

 Said Tayeb Jawad (سید طیب جواد, born 1958) is an Afghan politician, businessman, academic, and diplomat.
 He is the Chief Executive officer of Capitalize LLC, Global Political Strategist and Senior Counselor at APCO Worldwide, and the Chairman of the American University of Afghanistan, a prominent private, liberal arts, not-for-profit, co-education University.

-As CEO of Capitalize LLC, a strategic consulting firm based in Washington, D.C., he leads a dynamic team of international business experts, advising companies, and investors on renewable energy, electrical vehicle infrastructure, defense, security, market entry, commercial opportunities, and development strategies in the United States, Central Asia, and the Gulf regions.
+As CEO of Capitalize LLC, a strategic consulting firm based in Washington, D.C., he leads a team of international business experts, advising companies, and investors on renewable energy, electrical vehicle infrastructure, defense, security, market entry, commercial opportunities, and development strategies in the United States, Central Asia, and the Gulf regions.

 As diplomat, he has served as the last ambassador of the Islamic Republic of Afghanistan to the Russian Federation, from 2021 to 2022.
 From 2017 to 2020, Jawad served as Ambassador to the United Kingdom of Great Britain and Northern Ireland.
 From December 2003 to September 2010, Jawad served as Ambassador to the United States.
 He was also the non-resident Ambassador to Mexico, Brazil, Colombia, and Argentina.
 From 2002 to 2003, he was chief of staff to President Hamid Karzai.

 As an academic, Jawad joined Harvard University's Future of Diplomacy Project at the Belfer Center for Science and International Affairs in the John F. Kennedy School of Government as the inaugural Fisher Family Fellow.
 In February 2011, he became Diplomat-in-Residence at Johns Hopkins University's Paul H. Nitze School of Advanced International Studies.
 He currently serves as the Chairman of the Foundation for Afghanistan.
 He is also a Global Political Strategist at APCO Worldwide and a member of Advisory Board of the Concordia Summit.